kubedb/cli/docs/guides/elasticsearch/x-pack/x-pack-monitoring.md

 ## Overview

 At first, we will create some necessary Search Guard configuration and roles to give an user permission to monitor an Elasticsearch cluster from Kibana.
 We will create a secret with this configuration files.
 Then we will provide this secret in `spec.databaseSecret` field of Elasticsearch crd so that our Elasticsearch cluster start with this configuration.
-We will also configure Elasticsearch cluster with a [custom configuration](/docs/guides/elasticsearch/custom-config/overview.md) file.
+We are going to configure Elasticsearch cluster to collect and send x-pack monitoring data over [HTTP Exporters](https://www.elastic.co/guide/en/elasticsearch/reference/current/http-exporter.html) using a [custom configuration](/docs/guides/elasticsearch/custom-config/overview.md) file.

 Then, we will deploy Kibana with Search Guard plugin installed.
 We will configure Kibana to connect with our Elasticsearch cluster and view monitoring data from it.